Light Based Treatments

 - Broken facial veins, facial flushing including Rosacea

 - Freckles, unwanted pigmentation and mottled sun damage

 IPL systems work on the same principles as lasersin that light energy is absorbed into particular target cells with colour (chromophores) in the skin.
 The light energy is converted to heat energy, which causes damage to the specific target cells.

 The procedure of rejuvenating aged skin is referred to as “Photorejuvenation” and requires a series of IPL treatments to target unwanted pigment and surface capillaries and stimulate the production of collagen.

 Photorejuvenation using IPL is a non-invasive treatment that treats skin damage without disruption of the skins surface, hence little or no recovery time.

 Facial veins and fine capillaries can affect both sexes and can give the face a florid complexion which can be cosmetically unacceptable.
-Regardless of their cause, facial veins respond dramatically to treatment with Intense Pulsed Light, sometimes even after a single treatment.
+Regardless of their cause, facial veins respond dramatically to treatment with Intense Pulsed Light or laser even after a single treatment.

 Most facial veins are thought to be caused by exposure to the sun and wind in genetically predisposed individuals.
 There are other triggers for facial flushing including: alcohol, stress, caffeine and exercise.
 Facial veins and surface capillaries are more common in people with fair skin of Celtic origin.

-There is an overlap in this condition with Rosacea, a condition charaterised by
+There is an overlap in this condition with Rosacea, a condition characterised by

 - Flushing redness